callumbarltrop/DeepSPAR/README.md

 A brief description of each of the provided R scripts is given below

-* **case_study.R** - this file demonstrates how to fit the deepGauge framework to one of the metocean datasets considered in the Case Study of Murphy-Barltrop et al. (2024).
+* **example_script.R** - this file demonstrates how to fit the SPAR framework with neural networks to the metocean dataset considered in Mackay et al. (2024).
-* **new_layers.R** - this file contains additional neural network layers required for imposing theoretical properties on the limit set.
 * **preamble.R** - this file contains a range of functions required for fitting the model.
+* **virtual_env_script.R** - this file contains all of the code from above for setting up the virtual environment.

 The repo also contains the following folders

-* **Datafiles** - this folder contains all of required datafiles for running the case_study.R file.
+* **Data** - this folder contains the data for running the example_script.R file.
-* **QR_est** - this folder provides a place for storing the weights associated with the quantile regression model.
+* **runs/QR_est** - this folder provides a place for storing the weights associated with the quantile regression model.
-* **Gauge_est** - this folder provides a place for storing the weights associated with the gauge function model.
+* **runs/GPD_est** - this folder provides a place for storing the weights associated with the GPD model.
-* **Diagnostics** - this folder is where the visual diagnostics from case_study.R are stored.
+* **Validation** - this folder is where the visual diagnostics from example_script.R are stored.

 ## Questions?